-Definitions 93

-Inpatient admission is not Medically Necessary for certain services, including, but not limited to, the following: Diagnostic studies that can be provided on an outpatient basis: Medical observation or evaluation; Personal comfort: Pain management that can be provided on an outpatient basis; and Inpatient rehabilitation that can be provided on an outpatient basis.
+Inpatient admission is not Medically Necessary for certain services, including, but not limited to, the following:

+- Diagnostic studies that can be provided on an outpatient basis; - Medical observation or evaluation; - Personal comfort; - Pain management that can be provided on an outpatient basis; and - Inpatient rehabilitation that can be provided on an outpatient basis.

 The Claims Administrator reserves the right to review all services to determine whether they are Medically Necessary, and may use the services of Physician consultants, peer review committees of professional societies or Hospitals, and other consultants.

+Member

-An individual who is enrolled and maintains coverage in the plan pursuant to the Plan Document as either a Participant or Member a Dependent.
+An individual who is enrolled and maintains coverage in the plan pursuant to the Plan Document as either a Participant or a Dependent.
 Use of "you" in this document refers to the Member.

+Mental Health Condition

+Mental disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV), including Severe Mental Illnesses and Serious Emotional Disturbances of a Child.

+Non-invasive

+Relating to a procedure that does not break the skin or physically enter the body.

+Non-Participating (Non-Participating Provider)

-Mental disorders listed in the Diagnostic and Statistical Manual Mental Health of Mental Disorders, Fourth Edition (DSM-IV), including Severe Condition Mental Illnesses and Serious Emotional Disturbances of a Child.
-Relating to a procedure that does not break the skin or Non-invasive physically enter the body.
-Any provider who does not participate in this plan's network and does not contract with the Claims Administrator to accept the Claims Administrator's payment, plus any Non-Participating applicable Member Cost Share, or amounts in excess of (Non-Participating specified Benefit maximums, as payment in full for Covered Provider) Services.
+Any provider who does not participate in this plan's network and does not contract with the Claims Administrator to accept the Claims Administrator's payment, plus any applicable Member Cost Share, or amounts in excess of specified Benefit maximums, as payment in full for Covered Services.
 Also referred to as an out-of-network provider.
-Certain services of this plan are not covered or benefits are reduced if the service is provided by a Non-Participating Provider.
-A pharmacy that does not participate in the Claims Non-Participating Administrator Pharmacy Network.
-These pharmacies are not Pharmacy contracted to provide services to the Claims Administrator Members.
-Outpatient Facility and professional services for the diagnosis Other Outpatient Mental Health and and treatment of Mental Health and Substance Use Disorder Substance Use Conditions, including but not limited to the following: Disorder Services Partial Hospitalization; Intensive Outpatient Program; Electroconvulsive therapy;